nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Editing a single resident’s information**

 **MSS**
-1. Resident has a change in personal information
+1. Resident has a change in personal information.
-2. User needs to edit the resident's information in RC4HDB
+2. User needs to edit the resident's information in RC4HDB.
-3. User looks at which category the information falls under
+3. User looks at which category the information falls under.
-4. User enters the edit command and enters the category of the information to be altered, followed by the updated information
+4. User enters the edit command and enters the category of the information to be altered, followed by the updated information.
-5. RC4HDB updates the information of the specified resident
+5. RC4HDB updates the information of the specified resident.
-6. RC4HDB displays a message detailing the changes made
+6. RC4HDB displays a message detailing the changes made.

     Use case ends.

 **Extensions**

 * 3a.
-There is no relevant category for that information
+There is no relevant category for that information.

     Use case ends.

 * 4a.
-User enters resident information in an invalid format
+User enters resident information in an invalid format.

     * 4a1.
 RC4HDB shows an error message.